It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

 Cava

-Cava is a sparkling wine from Spain (oh how I love Spain) and is often made in the same method as champagne.
+Cava is a sparkling wine from Spain (oh how I love Spain) and is often made in the same method, the traditional method.
 The biggest difference is the type of grapes they use.
 Typically, cava will be made with grapes more common to the area: macabeo, parellada and xarel-lo.

 Cava is my second most favorite form of bubbly due to its price point and the fact that I love all things from Spain.
 (Can’t take the Spanish teacher out of me!)